Possession of a Taser with a Concealed Pistol License

 Michigan Firearms and Weapons Defense Lawyers

-If you, or a loved one, are faced with violation of the Michigan Penal Code and Firearms Act for improperly carrying or using a concealed weapon, it is essential that you be represented by an attorney who has extensive experience in concealed weapons cases.
-If your freedom and right to carry a concealed weapon is in jeopardy, you should not trust your future on an attorney from a random advertisement or a friend’s referral.
-It is crucial that you have someone standing up for you that have many years of experience handling cases like this.
+If you or a loved one faces charges under Michigan’s Penal Code and Firearms Act for improperly carrying or using a concealed weapon, it is essential that you obtain an attorney who has extensive experience in concealed weapons cases.
+If your freedom and right to carry a concealed weapon are in jeopardy, you should not trust your future to an attorney from a random advertisement or a friend’s referral.
+It is crucial that you have someone standing up for you who has many years of experience handling cases like this.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of experience representing people accused of weapons offenses.
 Possession of a taser with a CPL is legal, and we can defend you on any weapons-related charges.

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.